Inslee expands statewide moratorium on evictions and freezes rent hikes

 OLYMPIA — Seeking to help Washingtonians cope with the economic shutdown amid the new coronavirus, Gov. Jay Inslee on Thursday extended and expanded his moratorium on evictions and imposed a new freeze on increases of residential rents.

-The order comes a month after Inslee announced a 30-day moratorium across the state on evictions for residential tenants.
+The temporary freeze on some rent increases opens a new front in government’s response to an economy devastated by state officials’ shutdown of society to halt the outbreak of COVID-19.

-The temporary statewide ban on evictions — which Inslee first announced last month — will be extended another seven weeks, according to the governor, and will include a slew of new measures aimed at protecting more tenants.
+The temporary statewide ban on evictions — which Inslee first announced last month — will be extended an additional seven weeks, according to the governor, and will include a slew of new measures aimed at protecting more tenants.

-Part of the new eviction moratorium includes a ban on residential rent increases during the public-health emergency.
-Commercial rent increases will also be prohibited, Inslee said, if the commercial tenant has been impacted by the coronavirus.
+The action includes a ban on residential rent increases during the public-health emergency.
+Commercial rent increases also will be prohibited, Inslee said, if the commercial tenant has been impacted by the coronavirus.

 The state Attorney General’s Office told The Seattle Times earlier this week that it had received complaints of landlords sending out rent increases during the pandemic, which could, under certain circumstances, violate state law.